steve-ly/Uni-Projects/README.md

 ### palletizing
 This project required scripting in matlab to control the URE 5 robot arm for a palletising task based on the tower of hanoi problem.
 The robot would use a vacuum gripper attachment to lift up planks of wood of varying size.
-Included is a demo of the algorithm.
+For a video demo you can find it here: [video link](https://drive.google.com/file/d/1-_TWV_ma9WwfPEhG4WtLi8QQHOPGrq6E/view?usp=drive_link)